A 3 Fund Portfolio is a type of lazy portfolio that contains only three investments.

 The 3 Fund Portfolio also has low fees and expenses, when done right.

-Last but not least on the list of benefits is the diversification that a 3 Fund Portfolio provides.
+Third on the list of benefits is the diversification that a 3 Fund Portfolio provides.

 Yes, it’s only three funds.
 And yes, it was super easy to set up.
 But, as mentioned before, since your three funds are comprised of hundreds or thousands of stocks and bonds, you are easily and quickly diversified.